TobiasWantzen/ToggleCover/README.md

 |All other views|Two Page View *and* Show Cover Page|

 ## General installation instructions
-This Acrobat Automation Script will only work when placed in one of the Acrobat JavaScript Folders.
-Execute the following code from the Acrobat JavaScript Console to find the location of the JavaScript folders.
+This Acrobat script will only work when placed in one of the Acrobat JavaScript folders.

-To display the Acrobat JavaScript Console use Ctrl+J on Windows and Command+J on the Mac, does not work properly on newer Mac Books
+*For Windows:*

+* Place the script file "ToggleCover.js" in this folder (or the same folder in the full version):\
+  `C:\Program Files (x86)\Adobe\Acrobat Reader DC\Reader\Javascripts\`
+* Restart Acrobat.

+*For Mac:*

+* In Finder, go to your Acrobat.app in the Applications folder.
+* Right-click on the Acrobat.app and select "View Package Contents" to view the inside of the app package.
+* Inside the app navigate to this directory:\
+  `Acrobat.app/Contents/Resources/JavaScripts/`
+* Place the script file "ToggleCover.js" there.
+* Restart Acrobat.

+If this does not work, you can find out the directory on your computer as follows:

+* Key Ctrl+J (Windows) or Cmd+J (Mac) to bring up the console.
+* Type *one* of the following lines and confirm with Ctrl+Return (Windows) or Command+Return (Mac) or the Enter key of the number pad:

 ```javascript
 app.getPath("app","javascript");
 app.getPath("user");
 ```
-You may have to add a new folder called "JavaScripts" to the user folder manually.

-You may place this script file in either one of the folders: Use the "application" folder to install the script for all users, and user the "user" folder to install the script for the user only.
+This way you will know under which path you can place the script on your computer.
+In the user folder you may have to create the folder "JavaScripts".

-However, the "user" folder is shared by both Acrobat and Reader Placing the file in the user folder will make the menu item availible to both Acrobat and Reader.
+The "user" folder is shared by Acrobat and Acrobat Reader.
+Scripts installed there are only available to the user.
+If they are installed in the "application" folder, the scripts are available to all users.

 # ToggleCover [DE]